-Frappe stands serve up whipped drinks, some with fruit and others not, but you can always count on them being cold and delicious.
+Frappe stands to serve up whipped drinks, some with fruit and others not, but you can always count on them being cold and delicious.

-Coco frio isn’t so much a street “food” but rather cold coconut water, usually served directly from a coconut with its top cut off.
+Coco frio isn’t so much a street “food” but rather a cold coconut water, usually served directly from a coconut with its top cut off.

 You can find coco frio stands almost everywhere you go, sometimes with options for adding to your drink, like rum or whiskey.